kevinlondon/kevinlondon.github.io/_drafts/useful-analogies.md

 API.
 Nobody wanted to work on the legacy codebase but it paid the bills.
 Inevitably when we would have to add some new feature or fix a bug for a customer, the person who fixed it would implement it in the laziest possible way.
-When I'd point out things during code reviews with them, they'd say "Who cares?
+When I asked about areas for improvement during their code reviews, they'd say "Who cares?
 It's just the legacy codebase?
 It's going away soon anyway."

 I should mention that this particular "legacy codebase" had been around for so long already that in it was *another* "legacy" codebase inside of it.
 So there was a "legacy legacy" that was also still in use.
-By the way, for the two years that I was at this particular company, we kept adding features to that legacy codebase.
-Over time, we adopted better practices and started building tests for the new things.
+We added features to the legacy codebase for the next two years that I stayed with the company.
+Over time, we adopted better practices and built tests for the new things.
-We would have to live with this particular pile of trash for a while, so we might as well make it as good as we can.
+We had to live with the pile of trash for a while, so we might as well improve it where we can.

 If you can leave it better than you found it, then you'll prevent other people from treating it like a pile of trash too.